sebastianrgarciav/PremiumCalculator/README.md

 - Ensure that all form fields are validated correctly.
 - Test the functionality of adding, editing, and saving plans.

+## Requirements Checklist

+### Backend Development
+- Use any backend language (desired: C#). [✅]
+- Avoid using MVC template; a simple project with a well-defined API is sufficient. [✅]
+- Must receive parameters: Date of Birth, State, Age, and Plan. [✅]
+- Provide a premium based on a given table, supporting a substantial number of conditions. [✅]
+- Data should not be hardcoded and should be easily changeable by the end user. [✅]
+- Validate that Age and Date of Birth match. [✅]
+- API result should be in JSON format. [✅]

+### Frontend Development
+- Use vanilla JavaScript and jQuery (no other external libraries/frameworks). [✅]
+- Build a web page that consumes the created web service. [✅]
+- Display the result in a textbox, alongside a dropdown for frequencies (Monthly, Quarterly, Semi-Annually, Annually). [✅]
+- Calculate and display values for Annual and Monthly based on the dropdown selection. [✅]
+- Age control should be auto-populated based on Date of Birth. [✅]

+### Documentation
+- Include a README file with: [✅]
+  - Overview of the project. [✅]
+  - Setup instructions. [✅]
+  - Usage guide. [✅]
+  - API documentation. [✅]

+### Plus Points
+1. **JavaScript:**
+   - Use ES6 features. [✅]
+   - Validate fields before calculation. [✅]
+   - Disable controls if value has not been retrieved. [✅]
+   - Validate only numeric entries on fields. [✅]
+   - Handle all exceptions when calculating values. [✅]

+2. **General:**
+   - Include unit testing. [✅]

 ## Files Description

 ### index.html